Brief

 Pik Lenin (7134m)

-- on 23 August, V. Udris and Mart Toom ascend
+- on 23 August, V. Udris and Mart Toom are the first Estonian climbers to ascend

 Matterhorn (4478m)

-via the Lion Ridge (Liongrat) route from the Italian side
+via its Lion Ridge (Liongrat) route from the Italian side

 - the design of an